Gears Tactics Overview

 Downed enemies can be executed.
 This grants your entire team an extra action, allowing you to chain together several extra attacks to stem the tide of the locust horde.
 There is never a moment where you aren’t aware that this is very much a Gears of War game.

-In fact, Gears Tactics feels faster-paced than similar games since it focuses on throwing tons of enemies at you that go down fairly easy.
-But they can overwhelm you if you mess up.
+Gears Tactics feels faster-paced than similar games since it focuses on throwing tons of enemies at you that go down fairly easy.
+But if you mess up they will overwhelm you.

 A lot of the strategy focuses on getting as many extra attacks as possible or setting up kill zones of overwatch gunfire to take swarms of chumps out in a single barrage so you can focus on the meatier enemies.